Financial Success Planning Guide Financial Aid Notifcation (FAN)

 Some awards are estimated because the actual amount that will be given to you is dependent upon meeting additional eligibility factors.
 For example, several awards are based upon the total number of credit hours you are taking throughout the semester.
 Until final enrollment is set, the amount of the award is estimated.

 Other awards are estimated because at the time you received the FAN, final funding levels may not have been set by the funding agency.
 For example, State of Indiana awards may be listed as estimated until final funding levels are determined.
 For information on estimated Frank O'Bannon and 21st Century Scholars Grants, please visit the Indiana Commission for Higher Education Division of Student Financial Aid’s website at www.in.gov/sfa.
 Awards are contingent upon continued funding from federal, state, and institutional sources and state legislative decisions regarding tuition.
 Awards are subject to change and may be rescinded or reduced if funding is insufficient or discontinued or if tuition amounts change.

 Can I change any of my award amounts?
 How do I accept reduce or decline an award?

 You can request that certain award amounts (loans or Federal Work Study) be changed.

-You do not need to accept any “free money” or “gift aid” such as grants or scholarships.
-We will always award the “best” aid (grants, scholarships, and other aid) for you first before awarding any federal student loans.
+You do not need to accept any “free money” or “gift aid,” though, such as grants or scholarships.
+Also, we will always award the “best” aid (i.e. grants and scholarships) to you first before awarding any federal student loans.

 If my award amounts change, will I receive another FAN?

-Every time aid is adjusted (increased, decreased, or cancelled) you will receive an email to your university email address advising you to check OneStart for changes.
-Be sure to check your university email account regularly!
+Every time aid is adjusted (increased, decreased, or cancelled) you will receive an email at your university email address advising you to log into OneStart to review any changes.
+So be sure to check your university email account regularly!

 Can I access my award information online?

 Yes.
-The award types, award amounts, and the ability to accept, decline or reduce and award are available online via OneStart.
+The award types, award amounts, and the ability to accept, decline or reduce an award are available online via OneStart. .